stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 Monitor Quorum
 --------------

-Our Configuring ceph section provides a trivial `Ceph configuration file`_ that provides for one monitor in the test cluster.
+Our Configuring stone section provides a trivial `Stone configuration file`_ that provides for one monitor in the test cluster.
 A cluster will run fine with a single monitor; however, **a single monitor is a single-point-of-failure**.
-To ensure high availability in a production Ceph Storage Cluster, you should run Ceph with multiple monitors so that the failure of a single monitor **WILL NOT** bring down your entire cluster.
+To ensure high availability in a production Stone Storage Cluster, you should run Stone with multiple monitors so that the failure of a single monitor **WILL NOT** bring down your entire cluster.

-When a Ceph Storage Cluster runs multiple Ceph Monitors for high availability, Ceph Monitors use `Paxos`_ to establish consensus about the master cluster map.
+When a Stone Storage Cluster runs multiple Stone Monitors for high availability, Stone Monitors use `Paxos`_ to establish consensus about the master cluster map.
 A consensus requires a majority of monitors running to establish a quorum for consensus about the cluster map (e.g., 1; 2 out of 3; 3 out of 5; 4 out of 6;
 etc.).